People of the Injury Prevention Center

 Maureen Walton, MPH, PhD

 Senior Associate Director, Injury Prevention Center, University of Michigan

 Professor, Psychiatry, U-M Medical School

 Associate Director for Child Research, Addiction Center, University of Michigan

 Dr. Walton is a Professor in the Department of Psychiatry.
-She is also the Associate Chair for Child Research at the Addiction Center and Co-Associate Director at the U-M Injury Prevention Center.
+She is also the Associate Chair for Child Research at the Addiction Center and Senior Associate Director at the U-M Injury Prevention Center.
 She is the Chairperson for the NIH, Center for Scientific Review, Interventions to Prevent and Treat Addictions Study Section.
 Dr. Walton’s overall career goal is to conduct innovative research to maximize public health impact on the prevention and treatment of substance use and violence among youth.

 Dr. Walton has particular interest and expertise in developing e-health and m-health interventions (e.g., web, text messaging, social media, smartphone apps).
 Specifically, Dr. Walton and colleagues have demonstrated the efficacy of a brief intervention (SafERteens) in reducing youth violence and alcohol misuse (published in JAMA), which uses technology to structure the therapy.
 Her team is currently integrating the SafERteens intervention into routine clinical care in the emergency department and in primary care, which includes text messaging boosters.
 Her prior work also developed evidenced-based brief interventions for alcohol use and cannabis use among youth in medical settings.